logicalclocks/hops-docs/docs/user_guide/tensorflow/model_serving.rst

 Model Serving in Hopsworks
 --------------------------

-Step 1.
+**Step 1.**

-The first step is to train and export a servable TensorFlow model.
+The first step is to train and export a servable TensorFlow model to your Hopsworks project.

-To demonstrate it we provide an example notebook: https://github.com/hopshadoop/hops-examples/blob/master/tensorflow/notebooks/Serving/train_and_export_model.ipynb
+To demonstrate this we provide an example notebook which is also included in the TensorFlow tour. https://github.com/hopshadoop/hops-examples/blob/master/tensorflow/notebooks/Serving/train_and_export_model.ipynb

 In order to serve a TensorFlow model on HopsWorks, the .pb file and the variables folder should be placed in the Models dataset in your HopsWorks project.
 Inside the dataset, the folder structure should mirror what is expected by TensorFlow Serving.